freewayz/freewayz.github.io/_posts/2016-11-20-natural-with-programming-lang.md

 Programming language are not spoken but written

 # Structured and conventional way
-All programming language have there words and a conventional way in which  those word must be structured.
-Basically we are talking about the programming language Syntax, Semantics and Vocabularies
+All programming language comes with tons of  words and a conventional way in which  this word must be structured.
+Basically we are talking about the programming language **Syntax and  Semantics**